 The Importance of Great UX/UI for Customer Retention

-This article on user experience design is part of our series on customer retention.
+This article on user experience design is part of our CX Optimisation Guide.

 Going digital is not enough.

 Think of all the online shopping journeys that have either looked bad or confused you.
 The ones that make you want to just call up and talk to someone to get what you need.

 If you are replacing paper-based processes and your new digital experience is below standard, customers are going to choose another channel, or another company.